ZhenningLang/py-dendron-compiler/README.md

 I will explore the workflow of dendron, and try to find more useful features.

+- [ ] Add a test dataset, for convenient testing and debugging.
 - [ ] Support more meta tags in dendron notes, such as `tag`, etc.
 - [ ] Support Mermaid, etc.